Do You Have What It Takes to Become a Freelance Model? Promotion is the Key to Success…

 More Freelance Modeling Promotion Tips

-There are other ways to promote yourself on or off the Internet such as contacting local upscale clothing or department stores for fashion shows or catalog work, jewelry stores if you offer hand modeling, hair salons, etc.
+There are other ways to promote yourself as a freelance model on or off the Internet.
+Some involve contacting local upscale clothing or department stores for fashion shows or catalog work, jewelry stores if you offer hand modeling, hair salons, etc.

 Your Modeling Talent and Beautiful Face is a Plus But …